vatine/sressays/knowing-languages.md

 and I don't know that I could, without at least some level of coaching.

-I am compfortable answering "do you know X" for any of these with "no".
+I am comfortable answering "do you know X" for any of these with "no".

 ## Languages I might know